 Har-Ber Village Museum

-Har-Ber Village Museum is a pioneer-era village and history museum complete with shopping and a visitor's center.
+Har-Ber Village Museum is a pioneer-era village and history museum complete with shopping and a Visitor Center.
 Located on the shores of Grand Lake o’ the Cherokees in Grove, visitors can enjoy self-guided tours to experience the area’s history and ecology.
 View antiques, collectibles and reproductions in exhibitions representing the mid-1800s to the early 1900s in the local four-state region (Oklahoma, Arkansas, Missouri and Kansas).

-Children will love the hands-on activity stations, which include a kid’s cabin, nursery, school, jail and saloon.
-Frequent workshops, events and historic craft and trade demonstrations have become a part of Har-Ber Village’s offerings, including blacksmith demonstrations, spinning and weaving demonstrations and workshops.
+Children will love the hands-on activity stations—a kid’s cabin, nursery, school, jail and saloon.
+Many new stations added this year!
+Frequent workshops, events and historic craft and trade demonstrations have become a part of Har-Ber Village’s offerings, including blacksmith demonstrations, spinning and weaving demonstrations and pioneer skills and heritage craft workshops.

-Annual special events include Civil War Day, Ecology and Environment Day, Independence Day Celebration, Art on the Lake, Pelican Fest Free Day, Old-Fashioned Fall Carnival, Pioneer Day, Cherokee Heritage Day and Christmas on Main Street.
+Annual special events include Civil War Day, Ecology and Environment Day, Independence Day Celebration, Art on the Lake, Pelican Fest Free Day, Old-Fashioned Fall Carnival, Pioneer Day, and Cherokee Heritage Day.

-Visitors enjoy eating lunches and snacks at the on-site picnic pavilion or purchasing lunch at the Cafe at Har-Ber Village.
-Take a walk on the scenic 1.5 mile nature trail, or shop for unique gifts at The Country Store and Crafters at Har-Ber Village Shop.
+Visitors enjoy eating lunches and snacks at the on-site picnic pavilion.
+Take a walk on the scenic 1.5 mile Nature Trail, or shop for unique gifts at The Country Store.
 Har-Ber Village Museum in Grove is one of the largest antique museums in the United States.
 Built as a gift to the traveling public from Harvey and Bernice Jones, the museum is a reconstructed turn-of-the-century village full of collections of all types.

 Age 63+: $7.50